Options & Ordering

 Can it be matted?

-Yes, I can mat your work for an additional fee before delivering/shipping it to you.
+Yes, if you supply me with a mat and frame, I can mat and frame your piece for an additional service fee before delivery.
+Typically, clients order a mat/frame on Amazon or through another retailer and have it shipped directly to me, or drop one off at my studio.
 We can discuss this as we finalize your order.

 How much does a custom portrait cost?

-My pieces start at $200, with price varying based on the size of the piece, complexity of the subject matter, number of subjects to be included, turnaround time you need, medium we agree on, etc. I can give you a more specific quote after you tell me your needs and show me what photo(s) you are considering.
+My commissions start in the $200-$300 range, with price varying and increasing based on the medium, size of the piece, complexity of the subject matter, number of subjects to be included, turnaround time you need, etc. I can give you a more specific quote after you tell me your needs and show me what photo(s) you are considering.

-Additional costs may also include matting, shipping, taxes, etc.
+Additional costs may also include matting service, shipping, taxes, etc.

 How do I pay?